 Equipment operating in close proximity could emit strong electromagnetic or radio frequency disturbances that could cause electromagnetic interference (EMI) and affect the performance of this defibrillator.
 EMI may result in improper defibrillator operation, distorted ECG, failure to detect a shockable rhythm, or cessation of pacing.
-Avoid operating the defibrillator near cauterizers, diathermy equipment, cellular phones, portable and mobile RF communications equipment, metal detectors, or electronic articles surveillance gates.
-Maintain equipment separation of at least 1.2 m (4 ft) and do not rapidly key EMS radios on and off.
+Avoid operating the defibrillator near cauterizers, diathermy equipment, cellular phones, metal detectors, or electronic articles surveillance gates.
+Do not rapidly key EMS radios on and off.
+Refer to the Recommended Separation Distances table (on page I-4) for recommended distances of equipment.
 Contact a technical support representative if assistance is required.